 Zócalo

-At the Plaza Manuel Gamio, next to the Catedral Nacional (Zócalo), you’ll find people dressed in traditional Aztec warrior gear, offering smoke purification and selling assortment of Aztec-y souvenirs.
+At the Plaza Manuel Gamio, next to the Catedral Nacional (Zócalo), you’ll find people dressed in traditional Aztec warrior gear, offering smoke purification and selling an assortment of Aztec-y souvenirs.

 You never know when you might run across a pop-up street festival on any given day—you might just get lucky!